longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Help Menu
 ^^^^^^^^^

 The :guilabel:`Help` menu gives you access to the in-game help.

-The :guilabel:`Help` menu has the following options: Overview, Strategy and Tactics, Terrain, Ecomony, Cities, City Improvements, Wonders of the World, Units, Combat, Zones of Control, Government, Effects, Diplomacy, Technology, Space Race, About Current Ruleset, About Nations, Connecting, Controls, Citizen Governor, Chatline, Worklist Editor, Languages, Copying, and About Freeciv21
+It has the following options: Overview, Strategy and Tactics, Terrain, Ecomony, Cities, City Improvements, Wonders of the World, Units, Combat, Zones of Control, Government, Effects, Diplomacy, Technology, Space Race, About Current Tileset, About Current Ruleset, About Nations, Connecting, Controls, Citizen Governor, Chatline, Worklist Editor, Languages, Copying, and About Freeciv21.

 Each of these options is simply a quick link to the same named section in the game help menu.